gi0v1/ML_Computer_Vision_on_Raspberry_Pi_detailed_guide/README.md

 Of course you'll need to power your Pi, the recomended way to do that is throught the official power supply but you can use a battery as well.

 ATTENTION ⚠️: if you choose the latter be careful to provide the Pi with the correct voltage (the PS outputs 5.1V but 5.0V are OK).
-Small variations may well kill the Pi, I mistakenly provided one with 5.95V, it is now hanged on a wall as a ornament.
+Small variations may well kill the Pi, I mistakenly provided one with 5.95V...
+It is now hung on a wall as an ornament.

 ## RASPBERRY PI CONFIGURATION